 With excellent manners and acute attention to detail, the concierge of 5-Star Hotel knows all your clothes and quirks.
 His whole job is to anticipate your desires.
 So he is always watching you closely, studying you, and making conversation to better understand you.
 He listens to your confessions, looking on your every word, Always discreet, he makes note of what he learns about you in his diary.
 He understands that you are a rather early bird, that you don’t like the heat, and that you prefer SmartWater to Dasani (he agrees, of course, the taste is way better).
 He knows that you love your steak medium-rare, that you prefer Gamay-based wines but will settle for a glass of Pinot Noir, and that you like fresh flowers in your room in the morning.

 When we search for your information, we’re playing the role of the concierge, but without the fancy costume.

 The Law is Tough, and Cookies are Overdone

 The law requires us to inform you about the role of cookies.
 We must also get your permission to use them.
 And finally, we must provide you with a way to refuse their use, because maybe you prefer biscuits.

 We need to introduce the third party cookies we use, since they require your approval.
 The following list might change in the future, depending on how third evolve.

 Measurement of Site Usage (Google Analytics and SiteSpect)

-After having long-trusted Piwik, we now utilise Google Analytics to collect information about your use of the site.
+After having long-trusted Piwik, we now utilise Google Analytics and SiteSpect to collect information about your use of the site.